Is There Really a Difference Between Wild-Caught and Aquacultured Marine Aquarium Livestock?

 The number of links in the supply chain is determined by factors such as species origin and distance to market.
 After being consolidated at a fishing “camp,” each day’s catch is sorted and counted.
 In some cases, a sort of middleman will pick up and hold product until moving it to a larger holding facility.
 The animals are eventually re-sorted, repackaged and shipped by plane to major distribution centers across the globe.
 Then, they might only have one or two more flights to go…

-Normal reef-to-retail mortality is estimated to be somewhere around 10%.
+Normal reef-to-retail mortality (not aquaculture) is estimated to be somewhere around 10%.
 However, wild-caught fish mortality can be species-dependent; it has been estimated to be as high as 80% in some marine species.
 Mortality clearly increases with harsher harvesting tactics and increased transport/holding stress.
 Fish that have been exposed to cyanide exhibit horribly low survival rates; reef-to-retail losses of cyanide-caught fish are estimated to be over 90%.

 Today’s market-driven product quality/sustainability standards affect (at least to some extent) collectors’ behaviors.
 Guaranteed net-only capture methods have become more desirable amongst market-savvy importers.
 Indeed, several big players in the industry have put forth their own guidelines for animal harvest/handling.
 As a consequence, exporter-to-importer post-shipment mortality is reportedly under 5%.